-EPS Invests 1 Billion Euros In Ecology4.
-February 2020. / News Serbia Energy
+EPS Invests 1 Billion Euros In Ecology, News Serbia Energy

 Roughly EUR 500 million invested in environmental improvement projects.
 EPS is the largest investor in environmental protection in Serbia, primarily investing in improving air quality

 Environmental protection is an important part of Elektroprivreda Srbije’s strategy.
 Since 2001, with the revitalization and modernization of production capacities, with capacity increase, environmental protection has been improved.
 The goals are to preserve security of supply, increase the energy efficiency of plants and reach EU standards, and the production capacity of JP EPS is on a much higher level than before.

 Over the last 15 years, Elektroprivreda Srbije has invested around EUR 500 million in projects that improve the quality of air, water and land.
 In doing so, EPS has taken the lead as the largest environmental investor in Serbia.
 It has primarily invested in improving air quality by introducing measures in thermal power plants.
 So far, the reconstruction of electrostatic precipitators has been completed in all thermal power plants, thus significantly reducing the emissions of particulate matter.
 Since 2004, EUR 97 million has been invested.
 The result is two and a half times less dust emissions in 2018 than in 2011.

 EPS continues along the green path in the coming years, as additional environmental investments worth more than one billion euros are planned in a series of projects protecting air, water and soil and improving environmental quality.
 EPS’ environmental investments will bring 90 per cent reduction in sulphur dioxide emissions by 45 per cent, nitrogen oxides by 45 per cent and powders by 95 per cent compared to 2008-2012.